steledama/nixos/README.md

 home-manager switch --flake .
 ```

-This command works if the current user matches teh one defined in the flake.nix (in the example above is 'userName').
-If it is not you just need to specify the user you want to rebuild the home:
+This command works if the current user matches the one defined in the flake.nix (in the example above is 'userName').
+If this is not the cae, you just need to specify the user you want to rebuild the home:

 ```bash
 home-manager switch --flake .#userName